For 2021, all portfolio materials must be submitted digitally. Please email the following to firstname.lastname@example.org.

 1. Examples of work in theatre and/or film such as sketches, models, photographs of models, production photographs, rough sketches, light plots, copies of drafting, etc. These do not have to be from realized production work.
 All submissions should be in .JPEG or .PDF format and one collated Google Drive folder is preferred.
 An external link to your portfolio (not website) is also acceptable.

-- Applicants in the area of scenic design and production design must include photos of at least one three dimensional scale model with figures for one scene of a script, a scale ground plan for same model, and five examples of architectural sketches (furniture, architectural details, interior details, etc).
+- Applicants in the area of scenic design and production design must include photos of at least one physical three dimensional scale model with figures for one scene of a script, a scale ground plan for same model, and five examples of architectural sketches (furniture, architectural details, interior details, etc).

 - Applicants in the area of costume design must include sketches (15 minimum) for at least one script, including research, fabric swatches, and detail drawings, as well as five examples of figure drawing.